mathushanshanthan/Fortnite-Weapon-Attribute-Dataset/README.md

 In total there are 14 attribute columns with 43 weapon rows, leaving a total of 473 entries into the Dataset

+### Objective:
+My objective was to clean and prepare the Data due to the raw data being very unorganised.
+I then moved on to finding insights about the data and elaborate them in the form of visualisations to demonstrate my key findings.

+I have visualised:
+- Distribution of Damage values, showing how frequently different damage values
+- Distribution of weapon rarities
+- Relationship between 'Damage' and 'Fire Rate'
+- A Scatterplot matrix to identify patterns, correlations, and potential insights in the data

 By: Mathushan Shanthan